-In the early years, we plan opportunities which build upon and extend the children's knowledge, experience and interests and develop their self-esteem and confidence through a creative curriculum and learning environment.
+We plan opportunities which build upon and extend the children's knowledge, experience and interests and develop their self-esteem and confidence through a creative curriculum and learning environment.
 We use a wide range of teaching strategies based on the children's learning needs.
 We provide the children with a wide range of opportunities and experiences to motivate and support their learning effectively while providing a safe and supportive learning environment in which each child's contribution is valued.
 We monitor the children's progress and take action to provide support when necessary.